-Realtors and design experts expect that among the trends that could emerge from the pandemic are more minimalist design and easy to clean decor and surfaces, a preference for multi-purpose spaces and more closed-concept floor plans to provide more privacy.
+Realtors and design experts expect that among the residential interior design trends that could emerge from the pandemic are more minimalist interior design and easy to clean decor and surfaces, a preference for multi-purpose spaces and more closed-concept floor plans to provide more privacy.

-1. If you are aware that your home is not working for you as it is, you should start talking about what you need from your home.
+If you are aware that your home or your commercial space is not working for you as it is, you should start talking about what is it not working.

 The budget is one of the most important things to plan at the start of a renovation.
 This is always tricky to determine for a couple of reasons:

-b) Renovations can open up some unexpected costs that weren’t budgeted for.
-Some of the things homeowners tend to forget when planning their budget are demo & dumpage fees, permits, possible asbestos removal, required upgrades, added % by contractors, and unforeseen incidents.
-Things that are also not taken into consideration that don’t involve the actual work are accommodations if you have to stay somewhere else during the project, or if you’re doing a kitchen renovation planning for lots of take out meals!
+Things that are also not taken into consideration that don’t involve the actual work are accommodations if you have to stay somewhere else during the project, or if you’re doing a kitchen renovation planning for lots of take out meals.